 Despite his recent struggles, former Manchester United teammate Wes Brown believes Rooney’s wealth of experience as a player could make him a valuable addition to Old Trafford’s coaching staff, particularly as a striking coach.

-“If Wayne wanted to spend time as a striking coach, he would be absolutely brilliant at it,” Brown told The Sports Daily.
+“If Wayne wanted to spend time as a striking coach, he would be brilliant at it,” Brown told The Sports Daily.

 “He was one of the best goalscorers we’ve ever seen and a top playmaker.
 His knowledge of movement and positioning would be invaluable to young strikers like Rasmus Hojlund.”

-Rooney, Manchester United’s all-time leading goalscorer and a five-time Premier League champion, transitioned to management after a stellar playing career.
+Manchester United’s all-time leading goalscorer and a five-time Premier League champion, Rooney, transitioned to management after a stellar playing career.
 His previous coaching roles include Derby County and MLS side DC United.

 After leaving Plymouth, Rooney expressed gratitude to the club and its supporters.
 “Plymouth Argyle will always hold a special place in my heart,” he said.